groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.7.12 (2023-08-01) =
+* ADDED New feature to add heading dividers to custom reports page to make grouping your custom reports easier.
+* ADDED Exclude filters to custom reports for more advanced reporting.
+* ADDED New report value types for number reports,
+ * Sum of a custom field
+ * Average of a custom field
+ * Number of distinct custom field values
+ * Total number of activities
+* ADDED Option to disable user syncing in WordPress integration settings.
+* ADDED Developer filters/actions to the new form submission handler.
+* TWEAKED Moved user meta sync option to WordPress integration settings.
+* TWEAKED Dropdown and checkbox fields can now be pre-selected with the value setting in the new form builder.

 = 2.7.11.10 (2023-07-27) =
 * ADDED Sort contacts by custom fields values and user meta (when available).